 Here’s how to run 32-Bit Games on Mac using Parallels Desktop:

-- First of all, download the Parallels Desktop free trial and then install it.
+- First, download the Parallels Desktop free trial and install it.

-- Now register as a Windows Insider and download Windows 10 Insider Preview (around 10 GB).
+- Now register as a Windows Insider and download Windows 10/11 Insider Preview (around 10 GB)(in case of Apple Silicon, download the ARM64 build).

 - Afterward, open the Parallels Desktop app on your mac and select Install Windows from DVD or Image File.